SHARP: Spectrum-aware Highly-dynamic Adaptation for Resolution Promotion in Remote Sensing Synthesis: Experiments

 \subsection{Ablation Studies}

 We conduct ablation experiments at $2048\times2048$ to validate each design choice.
 All ablations use the same 100-prompt benchmark.

-Table~\ref{tab:ablation}(a) confirms that RS-specific fine-tuning and SHARP are complementary: each independently improves over vanilla FLUX, and their combination yields the best results (+2.89 CLIP over vanilla).
-Notably, SHARP alone on vanilla FLUX (26.15 CLIP) already approaches the performance of RS-FLUX without SHARP (26.21 CLIP), demonstrating that dynamic positional adaptation provides substantial gains even without domain-specific training.
-This complementarity arises because fine-tuning enriches the domain-specific semantic prior while SHARP addresses the orthogonal positional OOD problem at inference time; the two mechanisms operate on different aspects of the generation pipeline and thus compound rather than overlap.
+Table~\ref{tab:ablation}(a) confirms that fine-tuning and SHARP are complementary: each independently improves over vanilla FLUX, and their combination yields the best result (+2.89 CLIP).
+SHARP alone on vanilla FLUX (26.15 CLIP) already rivals RS-FLUX without SHARP (26.21 CLIP), demonstrating that dynamic positional adaptation provides considerable gains even without domain-specialized training.
+This complementarity arises because fine-tuning enriches the semantic prior while SHARP addresses the orthogonal positional OOD problem.

-Panel~(b) compares four scheduling strategies for $\kappa(t)$, all satisfying $\kappa(1){=}1$ and $\kappa(0){=}0$ with identical transition bounds $(\alpha,\beta){=}(1,32)$.
-Even the simplest dynamic schedule (linear) outperforms the static baseline by +0.13 CLIP, confirming that time-varying extrapolation is universally beneficial.
-The rational form achieves the best performance by maintaining near-unity promotion through the mid-stage before decaying rapidly near $t{=}0$, best matching the frequency-progressive nature of diffusion denoising.
-The cosine schedule shares a similar decay profile but transitions less sharply in the terminal phase, resulting in slightly weaker high-frequency preservation.
+Panel~(b) compares four scheduling strategies, all satisfying $\kappa(1){=}1$ and $\kappa(0){=}0$ with identical bounds $(\alpha,\beta){=}(1,32)$.
+Even the simplest dynamic schedule (linear) outperforms the static baseline by +0.13 CLIP, confirming that time-varying scheduling is universally beneficial.
+The rational form achieves the best results by maintaining near-unity promotion through the mid-stage before decaying rapidly near $t{=}0$, best matching the frequency-progressive recovery timeline.

-Panel~(c) reveals a unimodal optimum at $\alpha_s{=}3$, controlling how aggressively the rational scheduler decays.
-At $\alpha_s{=}1$ (equivalent to linear decay), promotion decreases too gradually, causing residual positional compression in the late stage; at $\alpha_s{=}4$, promotion is released too early, weakening mid-stage layout formation.
-The $\alpha_s{=}1$ result (27.48/5.74/.266) exactly matches the linear entry in panel~(b), as the two formulations are mathematically equivalent, providing independent cross-validation.
+Panel~(c) reveals a unimodal optimum at $\alpha_s{=}3$.
+At $\alpha_s{=}1$ (equivalent to linear decay), promotion decreases too gradually, leaving residual compression in the late stage; at $\alpha_s{=}4$, promotion is released too early, weakening mid-stage layout formation.
+The $\alpha_s{=}1$ result (27.48 / 5.74 / .266) matches the linear entry in panel~(b), providing independent cross-validation.